 Jewish holidays (Passover, Sukkot) also see elevated prices and demand.

-Lower prices in winter (excluding Christmas And new year's) and shoulder seasons (spring/autumn outside holidays).
+Lower prices in winter (excluding The Festive period) and shoulder seasons (spring/autumn outside holidays).

-Israel Railways provides connections between The White city and major cities like Jerusalem, Haifa, and Beersheba.
+Israel Railways provides connections between Tel Aviv and major cities like Jerusalem, Haifa, and Beersheba.
 The service is modern and efficient.
 Egged & Dan are major coach operators with extensive networks across Israel, including intercity routes from Tel Aviv.
-Both rail and bus services do not operate on Shabbat (Friday afternoon to Saturday evening) or Jewish holidays.
+Both public transport by train and bus services do not operate on Shabbat (Friday afternoon to Saturday evening) or Jewish holidays.

 An International Driving Permit (IDP) along with your home country's driver'a driving license is required.
-The minimum age for rental is typically 21-24, sometimes with a young driver surcharge.
-Roads are well-kept up and signposted in Hebrew, English, and Arabic.
+The minimum age for rental is typically 21-24, occasionally with a young driver surcharge.
+The roads are in good condition-maintained and signposted in Hebrew, English, and Arabic.
 Drive on the right side of the road.
 GPS is useful for navigation.
 Consider a Smartphone car mount.

 Check visa requirements for Jordan well in advance.
 Crossing procedures could require time.